Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-\begin{italicquote} Today I also spent time trying to go down the rabbit hole of different searches to try to gain a true appreciation for how this machine learning approach to data collection differs from just keyword searching within the Reddit search.
+\aptLtoX[graphic=no,type=html]{\begin{quote} Today I also spent time trying to go down the rabbit hole of different searches to try to gain a true appreciation for how this machine learning approach to data collection differs from just keyword searching within the Reddit search.
 This was really evident to me when I found a post where the OP had a palliative/terminal illness, and I wanted to find others where this was the case.
 I made a new folder for this category, then used the [Rank] feature, and immediately found one other post where the OP has cancer and was asking a friend to not mourn their death.
 It would be extremely difficult to keyword search for this type of topic, but it’s a very interesting and important area to capture (OPs with terminal illnesses).
 This was a great exploration!
-(P1) \end{italicquote}
+(P1) \end{quote}}{\begin{italicquote} Today I also spent time trying to go down the rabbit hole of different searches to try to gain a true appreciation for how this machine learning approach to data collection differs from just keyword searching within the Reddit search.
+This was really evident to me when I found a post where the OP had a palliative/terminal illness, and I wanted to find others where this was the case.
+I made a new folder for this category, then used the [Rank] feature, and immediately found one other post where the OP has cancer and was asking a friend to not mourn their death.
+It would be extremely difficult to keyword search for this type of topic, but it’s a very interesting and important area to capture (OPs with terminal illnesses).
+This was a great exploration!
+(P1) \end{italicquote}}

-This indicated that it was possible to learn the difference between keyword search and Rank, but that the learning curve was steep enough to require multiple hours of usage and documentation review.
+This indicated that it was possible to learn the difference between keyword search and Rank operations, but that the learning curve was steep enough to require multiple hours of usage and documentation review.

-\textbf{Teleoscope can support quick, iterative workflows.} P7 articulated a very clear document review strategy and seemed to understand the tool very quickly.
-Ignoring the group topic, they searched for documents related to their own research program by skimming titles:
+\textbf{\textit{Teleoscope} can support quick, iterative curation strategies.} P7 articulated a very clear document review strategy and seemed to understand the tool very quickly.
+Ignoring the group topic, they began searching for documents related to their own research program by skimming titles:

-\begin{italicquote} I was interested in [AITA] posts about gay marriage, which is a topic tangentially related to my own research.
+\aptLtoX[graphic=no,type=html]{\begin{quote} I was interested in [AITA] posts about gay marriage, which is a topic tangentially related to my own research.
 I populated the [gay wedding] group with results whose titles caught my eye.
 I should note that I very rarely read the actual documents.
 If the title was vague, I occasionally skimmed the first few lines.
-(P7) \end{italicquote}
+(P7) \end{quote}}{\begin{italicquote} I was interested in [AITA] posts about gay marriage, which is a topic tangentially related to my own research.
+I populated the [gay wedding] group with results whose titles caught my eye.
+I should note that I very rarely read the actual documents.
+If the title was vague, I occasionally skimmed the first few lines.
+(P7) \end{italicquote}}